CBVT-DT

-CBVT-DT (channel 11), branded ICI Québec, is an Ici Radio-Canada Télé station in Quebec City, Quebec, Canada.
+CBVT-DT (channel 11), branded as ICI Québec, is an Ici Radio-Canada Télé station in Quebec City, Quebec, Canada.
 The station is owned by the Canadian Broadcasting Corporation (known in French as Société Radio-Canada).
 CBVT-DT's studios are located on Rue Saint-Jean and Aut Dufferin Montmorency in the Quebec City borough of La Cité-Limoilou, and its transmitter is located on Avenue de la Montagne/Dumont Belair Ouest in Val-Bélair.

 History

 The station, built and signed on by Radio-Canada itself, first aired on September 3, 1964.
 Quebec City's previous Radio-Canada affiliate CFCM-TV became an independent station for a few years before becoming one of the co-founders of TVA in 1971.

 The station moved into new studios in 2004, uniting all of CBC/Radio-Canada's staff in Quebec City.

 Programming

 For the network, the station produces La semaine verte, an hour-long weekly newsmagazine about agriculture and rural life, and Second regard, a half-hour program exploring religion and spirituality.

 For local programming, an evening newscast under the title Le Téléjournal/Québec, airs weekdays at 6 p.m.; a weekday noon newscast, Le Téléjournal midi/Québec et Est du Québec, is shared with Radio-Canada's group of stations in Eastern Quebec.